Virag Lakner

 I analysed mouse behavioural videos using DeepLabCut and manual annotation (Noldus, BORIS).
 I checked whether probe trajectories were correctly targeted for neural recordings (Brainglobe, AP histology pipeline).
 With the use of ImageJ I contributed to the output tracing analysis, which was part of the master’s student research project in the lab.

-I held tutorial sessions and provided personal help for students on the statistics class.
+I held tutorial sessions and provided personal help for students in the statistics class.

 I worked on a mutant line of Hibiscus trionum, to characterise it genetically and phenotypically.
 For this I used qPCR, semi-qPCR, light microscopy with analysis in ImageJ and self-written script in R, confocal microscopy with analysis in MorphographX and MATLAB.
 I also worked on the creation of a knock-out line with the use of CRISPR-Cas9, and maintained tissue cultures under sterile conditions, performed gDNA extraction to send to sequencing.